Lcariota/SWE_Project/Technical-Design/Coding-Style-Guide-Java.md

       + Place all field and class (static) variables at the beginning of a class, before all the methods.
   + **4.2 Method Length**
       + Keep methods between 20-50 lines
-          + If overlook to put some functionality into another method
+          + If over 50 put some functionality into another method
       + A long method body should generally be broken into a sequence of logical units, each performing some subtask.
           + Each of these logical units needs a comment that describes what the unit does.
           + // Do b